Susan Collins Of Maine Announces She Will Seek Reelection

 "To say that these are difficult and contentious times is most certainly an understatement," she said.
 "But our country has confronted much more challenging times in our history."

 At least four Democrats are expected to face off to win their party's nomination in order to face Collins in November 2020.
-Collins will enter the race with an $8.6 million re-election war chest, and she is running television ads statewide portraying herself as an independent, bipartisan senator.
+Collins will enter the race with an $8.6 million reelection war chest, and she is running television ads statewide portraying herself as an independent, bipartisan senator.

 Collins, who says she did not vote for Trump in 2016, has yet to say whether she will support him in 2020.